mchow01/mchow01.github.io/cv.md

 **Tufts University, Medford, MA 02155**

+* _Associate Teaching Professor, September 2019 to present_
 * _International Relations Program Core Faculty Member, September 2017 to present_
-* _Senior Lecturer, Department of Computer Science, September 2015 to present_
+* _Senior Lecturer, Department of Computer Science, September 2015 to August 2019_
 * _Lecturer, September 2009 to August 2015_

 * Awarded the 2017 Lerman-Neubauer Prize for Outstanding Teaching and Advising, awarded annually to a faculty member of Arts and Sciences or of Engineering who has had a profound intellectual impact on his or her students, both inside and outside the classroom.